emilyvertosick/Statistics-Course/docs/09-answers.md

 <div class="quote-container">

 >The study consisted of 929 patients, of whom 452 died during the study.
 Median duration of follow-up for survivors was 6.4 years.
-Median survival in the control and 5FU groups was 5.7 and 5.9, respectively; median survival for the combination group has not been reached (see figure).
+Median survival in the control and 5FU groups was 5.7 and 5.9 years, respectively; median survival for the combination group has not been reached (see figure).
 The overall log-rank test was significant (p=0.003), suggesting that the survival is different between groups.
 In a multivariable Cox regression with group coded as two dummy variables (5FU and Levamisole), 5FU was found to have little effect on survival (HR 0.97 (95% CI 0.78, 1.21; p=0.8)).
 Levamisole, however, led to significantly increased survival (hazard ratio 0.69 (95% CI 0.55, 0.87; p=0.002)).

 **Figure**